nathwung/pong/README.md

 - Continuous collision detection ensures fluid gameplay

 ### 📈 Real-Time Scoring
-- Score increases each time the ball hits the paddle
+- Score increases each time a ball hits the paddle
 - Score is displayed and updated live as the game progresses

 ### 🔺 Dynamic Difficulty